hvcl/CoSyn-ContextCondNucAug/README.md

 ### Acknowledgements

 We would like to acknowledge the following projects that have contributed to our work:
-This project is built upon the work of [GCDP (Generative Contextual Descriptor Prediction)](https://github.com/pmh9960/GCDP).
+This project is built upon the work of [GCDP](https://github.com/pmh9960/GCDP).
 We thank the authors for making their code available.

 ### Citation
 If you find this work useful in your research, please consider citing our paper: